NCAR/DataAnalysis101/Week07/Lecture7_2.md

 These are just  **observation - predicted value** and are called the ***residuals***.

- - The least squares method actually finds the intercept and slope to minimize the sum of sqaures of the residuals
+ - The least squares method actually finds the intercept and slope to minimize the sum of squares of the residuals
  - The residuals are estimates of the true errors.
  - The standard deviation of the residuals (aka residual standard error)  is an estimate of the theoretical standard  deviation of the errors.